-Frontispiece — a decorative illustration or photo that appears on the page next to the title page.
-Typically goes on the left, as seen here.
+A decorative illustration or photo that appears on the page next to the title page.
+Typically goes on the left.

-Accolades — quotes from esteemed reviewers and publications in praise of the book.
-This praise often appear on the back cover as well.
+Quotes from esteemed reviewers and publications in praise of the book.
+This praise often appears on the back cover as well.

-Copyright page — also called a “colophon,” this includes technical information about copyrights, edition dates, typefaces, ISBN, as well as your publisher and printer.
+Also called a “colophon,” the copyright page includes technical information about copyrights, edition dates, typefaces, ISBN, as well as your publisher and printer.
 Usually appears on the reverse of the title page.

-Preface — an introduction written by the author that relates how the book came into being, or provides context for the current edition.
+An introduction written by the author, a preface relates how the book came into being, or provides context for the current edition.

 The body of a book is pretty self-explanatory: the main text that goes between the front matter and back matter.
 For readers and writers alike, this is where the magic happens — but it's not just the content that's crucial, but also how you arrange it.
 Don't worry, we'll show you how!

-Prologue (for fiction) — a section just before the main story begins that sets the stage and engages the reader.
+A section just before the main story begins, a prologue aims to set the stage and intrigue the reader.
 Indeed, many prologues contain intriguing events that only become contextualized later in the story.

-Epilogue (for fiction) — a scene that wraps up the story in a satisfying manner, often taking place some time in the future.
-Alternately, if there are more books to come in the series, the epilogue may raise new questions or hint at what will happen in the next book.
+A scene that wraps up the story in a satisfying manner, an epilogue often takes place some time in the future.
+Alternatively, if there are more books to come in the series, the epilogue may raise new questions or hint at what will happen in the next book.

-Conclusion (for nonfiction) — an section that sums up the core ideas and concepts of the text.
-Separately labeled conclusions are becoming less common in nonfiction books, as most contain conclusions in the final chapter, but academic theses may still be formatted this way.
+A section that sums up the core ideas and concepts of the text.
+Explicitly labeled conclusions are becoming less common in nonfiction books, which commonly offer final thoughts in the last chapter, but academic theses may still be formatted this way.

 The back matter (also known as the “end matter”) is — you guessed it — material found at the back of a book.
 Authors use their back matter to offer readers further context or information about the story, though back matter can also be extremely simple: sometimes just a quick mention of the author's website or a note from the publisher.

-Acknowledgments — a section to acknowledge and thank all those who contributed to the book's creation.
+A section to acknowledge and thank all those who contributed to the book's creation.
 This may be the author's agent and editor(s), their close friends and family, and other sources of inspiration.
-The acknowledgements typically appear right after the last chapter.
+The acknowledgments typically appear right after the last chapter.

-About the author — this is where the author gives a brief summary of their previous work, education, and personal life (e.g. “She lives in New York with her husband and two Great Danes”).
-If you're currently figuring out what to put in your author bio, this thorough how-to might help!
+This is where the author gives a brief summary of their previous work, education, and personal life (e.g. “She lives in New York with her husband and two Great Danes”).
+For more on this topic, read through our guide to writing an author bio or check out some stellar About the Author examples.

-How to build parts of a book using the Reedsy Book Editor
+How to build the parts of a book using the Reedsy Book Editor

 After reading this very long list of elements your book can include, here's something to take the edge off: a FREE tool that will make it easy-peasy to assemble all the parts of your book.
 We're talking, of course, about the Reedsy Book Editor!
 Here's how it works.

 Hopefully this provides you with plenty of information to help you build your book.
-If you’d like to learn more about how to turn you title into EPUB, MOBI, or a PDF file, check out our post on how to make a book!
+If you’d like to learn more about how to turn your title into an EPUB or PDF file, check out our post on how to format a book!